emilengler/arti/crates/tor-rtcompat/README.md

 The [`futures`] API abstracts much of the differences among these runtime libraries, but there are still areas where no standard API yet exists, including:
- - Network programming.
+ - Network programming
- - Time and delays.
+ - Time and delays
  - Launching new tasks
- - Blocking until a task is finished.
+ - Blocking until a task is finished

 Additionally, the `AsyncRead` and `AsyncWrite` traits provided by [`futures`] are not the same as those provided by `tokio`, and